The Macabre Saga of Ogarita Booth Henderson

 Editors Note: Over time, newly found items about Ogarita Booth Henderson will be whispered in the comments below, where several updates already exist.

-20 Responses to “The Macabre Saga of Ogarita Booth Henderson”
+35 comments on “The Macabre Saga of Ogarita Booth Henderson

 I am a coworker of the author of the above article, and his computer is deader than Ogarita all the sudden.
 He asked me to add these later-found facts as a missing reel from another Binghamton paper has turned up at the library.